ClayAssis/Automated-Hyperparameter-Tuning-For-Depp-Neural-Network/README.md

 # Automated-Hyperparameter-Tuning-For-Depp-Neural-Network
  How you can do Hyperparameter Optimization for a NeuralNetwork automatically using Optuna.
-This is an end-to-end video in which I select a problem and design a neural network in PyTorch and then I find the optimal number of layers, drop out, learning rate, and other parameters using Optuna.
+This is an end-to-end code in which I select a problem and design a neural network in PyTorch and then I find the optimal number of layers, drop out, learning rate, and other parameters using Optuna.

  This code is base in aproach by Abhishek Thakur.